Kumano Hayatama Taisha shrine [熊野速玉大社]

 Approach to Kumano Hayatama Taisha

 Kumano Hayatama Taisha is a Shinto Shrine, and is one of the Three Grand Shrines of Kumano ("Kumano Sanzan" in Japanese).

 It is a part of "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range" designated as a UNESCO World Heritage Site.

 It is said that it was founded in 128 in legend.
-(It is hard to

-But it is sure that it had existed before the 8th century.
+It is hard to believe, but it is sure that it had existed before the 8th century.

-The first shrine was built on the mountainside of Mount Kamikura to the south of the current shrine.
+It was built on the mountainside of Mount Kamikura to the south of the current shrine.

-And the shrine was moved to the current place.
+Later, the shrine was moved to the current place.